skyzyx/resume-jessika-parman/README.md

 * Saved money through price comparisons and negotiating with vendors over prices.

-* There was active resistance to digital solutions.
-While many of these were unimplemented, she proposed meaningful improvements to productivity by:
+* There was active resistance to digital solutions and modernization of business practices.
+While many of these were unimplemented, Jessika proposed meaningful improvements to productivity by:

   * Moving the job schedules into a shared, digital calendar that was reviewable by everyone.